dustedmtl/lastu/docs/USERGUIDE.md

 Input and output commands:
   - `Ctrl-I` - query from wordlist
-    - The input file may contain empty lines, comment lines (starting with `#`) and content lines
+    - The wordlist file may contain empty lines, comment lines (starting with `#`) and content lines
       - Before the first content line, there must be a type identified line
         - form: "# type=`querytype`"
         - `querytype` can be `lemma`, `form` or `nonword`